How Chronic Nasal Congestion Increases the Risk of Obstructive Sleep Apnoea

 Nasal congestion and Sleep Apnoea

-Nasal congestion leads to a blocked, stuffy or runny nose and can be uncomfortable at the best of times.
-It can make it particularly difficult to get a good night’s sleep.
+Nasal congestion is commonly characterised by a blocked, stuffy or runny nose and can be uncomfortable at the best of times.
+It can make it particularly difficult to get a good night’s sleep, exasperating symptoms of Sleep Apnoea.

 Non-allergic Rhinitis and Sleep Apnoea